-This section presents an overlapping generations monetary model based on an expectation formation process that replicates the heterogeneity observed in inflation expectations data (i.e., Figure 1).
-We assume that agents follow the history-based Kalman filter and the assumptions introduced in Section IV.2.
-The long history of references inherent to this approach allows for different past inflation experiences to shape different current inflation expectations across cohorts.
+This section introduces an overlapping generations model that incorporates an expectation formation process designed to replicate the heterogeneity observed in inflation expectations data (i.e., Figure 1).
+Agents in the model follow the experience-based Kalman filter and the assumptions outlined in Section IV.1.
+The long history of references inherent to this approach enables past inflation experiences to shape current inflation expectations differently across cohorts.